purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/autonomous-movement-basic.rst

    const int DRIVE_MOTOR_LEFT = 1;
    const int DRIVE_MOTOR_RIGHT = 2;

-   auto chassis = ChassisControllerFactory::create(DRIVE_MOTOR_LEFT, DRIVE_MOTOR_RIGHT);
+   auto chassis = ChassisControllerBuilder()
+                    .withMotors(DRIVE_MOTOR_LEFT, -DRIVE_MOTOR_RIGHT)
+                    .build();

    void autonomous() {
      // Move to first goal
-     chassis.moveDistance(1000);
+     chassis->moveDistance(1000);
      // Turn to face second goal
-     chassis.turnAngle(100);
+     chassis->turnAngle(100);
      // Drive toward second goal
-     chassis.moveDistance(1500);
+     chassis->moveDistance(1500);
    }

 If you'd like to set movements in real life units, that's possible as well.
 Just pass in the drive's gearset and dimensions, and then use the appropriate suffix for the units that you would like the movement to occur in.

 .. highlight: cpp
 .. code-block:: cpp